-The cost of a college degree these days can be daunting, especially if you are like most people and can’t afford to pay for it outright.
+The facts about the cost of a college degree these days can be daunting, especially if you are like most people and can’t afford to pay student loan debt for it outright.
 Over the past couple of decades, we have seen a decline in the economy and a rise in unemployment, yet one thing that has not followed this trend is the cost of a college education.

 College tuition has increased exponentially over the years, making it nearly impossible to pay for college on your own.
 Fortunately, there is no shortage of companies willing to float you a loan, even though you likely have no credit history and they have no proof that you’ll be equipped to pay it back, but they will certainly make sure you do!

-There are companies out there that have student loan forgiveness programs to help people figure out the best way to pay back what they owe, so they can start saving money for the things they really want.
-These programs allow graduates to breathe a little easier, knowing that there is a light at the end of the tunnel.
+There are companies out there that have student loan forgiveness programs to help people figure out the best way to pay back student loans that they owe, so they can start saving money for the things they really want.
+These programs allow graduates to breathe a little easier, knowing facts about student loan debt that there is a light at the end of the tunnel.